shoji-haruki/chat-space/README.md

 - New user registration, edit
 - Login, Logout
 - Create group, edit
+- Incremental search
 - Post message
 - Image upload
 - Display flash message
-- Message posting is asynchronous communication
+- Post asynchronous communication
 - Automatic update every 5 seconds
+- Auto scroll when posting, auto update

 ## Description
-- user registration-New registration is required to post
+- New user registration, edit-User can post new or edit
-- Login, Logout-Menu changes when logging out
+- Login, Logout-Each function is available by logging in
-- Create group, edit-
-- Image upload-
-- Post, edit, delete text-Registration makes it possible to submit new posts.
-You can edit and delete only your own posts
+- Create group, edit-You can create a new group from the left sidebar icon and edit from the edit button next to the group name
+- Incremental search-User suggestions will be displayed each time you type a letter when creating a new group or editing a group
+- Post message-Posting function will be available by new registration and group creation
+- Image upload-You can upload one saved file from the icon beside the post form
 - Display flash message-A flash message will be displayed according to the screen to improve usability
+- Post asynchronous communication-Asynchronous communication is realized by jquery and ajax communication.
+Operation becomes lighter and usability improves.
+- Automatic update every 5 seconds-Automatically capture and reflect other users' posts
+- Auto scroll when posting, auto update-You can check new posts immediately by automatic scrolling

 ## Dependency
 - ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-darwin18]